rish283/contrast/research.md

 ---
 <figure>
 <img style="float: center" src="/r1.jpg" width="100%" height="100%">
-<figcaption align = "center"><b>Fig.2 - (a) QIPF modes of a sine-wave in data space.
+<figcaption align = "center"><b>(a) QIPF modes of a sine-wave in data space.
 Tail regions of the PDF are seen to be efficiently quantified by QIPF modes. (b, c): Model uncertainty: (b) shows the high sensitivity of the QIPF with respect to model’s seen and unseen data regions. (c) shows it to be well calibrated with model’s regularization.</b></figcaption>
 </figure>

 <br />

 <figure>
 <img style="float: center" src="/r2.jpg" width="100%" height="100%">
-<figcaption align = "center"><b>Fig.3 - MNIST illustrative example: (a) shows the histograms of uncertainty estimates where QIPF can be seen to achieve better class-separation between correct and wrong predictions (very low overlap). (c) and (d) show corresponding error detection ROC and precision-recall curves, (e), (f) and (g) show the graphs of ROC-AUC, PR-AUC and PT-Biserial Corr. vs noise internsity.
+<figcaption align = "center"><b>MNIST illustrative example: (a) shows the histograms of uncertainty estimates where QIPF can be seen to achieve better class-separation between correct and wrong predictions (very low overlap). (c) and (d) show corresponding error detection ROC and precision-recall curves, (e), (f) and (g) show the graphs of ROC-AUC, PR-AUC and PT-Biserial Corr. vs noise internsity.
 QIPF framework can be seen to have better performance.</b></figcaption>
 </figure>

 <br />